 Probate fees in Washington are currently provided under RCW 11.48.210 as follows:

-If the Descendant sets an amount for compensation in his/her Will, that in effect puts the named Personal Representative who desires to receive compensation to an election:
+If the Decedent sets an amount for compensation in his/her Will, that in effect puts the named Personal Representative who desires to receive compensation to an election:

 A third alternative exists, of course, and that is for the Personal Representative to waive compensation, which can be advantageous, especially if the Personal Representative is the sole Heir or Beneficiary, and the estate is not so large as to benefit from receiving a tax deduction for compensation paid.
 See: Tax Consequences of Payment of Compensation.
 For the form to accomplish this waiver, see: Is Compensation Required to be Paid?